emcglackenr1/Responsive_Version/README.md

 This version will use jquery, as well as streamlined and simplified CSS and HTML.

-I have learned a lot since I originally wrote most of the code for the portfolio website, so I wanted to apply some of the new knowledge and techniques I have learned to improve the project.
+I have learned a lot since I originally wrote most of the code for the portfolio website.
+So, I wanted to apply some of the new knowledge and techniques I have gained to improve the project.

 It is still a work in progress so the other pages are still to be changed.